Whose baseline compiler is it anyway?: Baseline Compiler Integration

+Prior to this work, the \OurEngineLong was an interpreter-based system with debuggability and introspection the main priorities.
+The in-place interpreter~\cite{FastWasmInterp} (hereafter referred to as \OurInt) executes Wasm code without rewriting, allowing tracing, profiling, debugging in terms of the original bytecodes and offsets.

-Relevant design points are: \begin{itemize} \item The value stack is explicitly emulated at runtime, including locals and operand stack values. \item Stack walking uses \emph{value tags} to precisely find GC roots (\wasm{externref} and WebAssembly GC objects). \item Interpreter performance is on par with production interpreters for Wasm. \item Users can insert \emph{probes} into bytecode locations which call back to instrumentation and implement tracing, debugging, and profiling. \end{itemize}
+Relevant points on the \OurInt design are: \begin{itemize} \item Interpreter performance is competitive with production interpreters for Wasm. \item The value stack is explicitly emulated at runtime, including locals and operand stack values. \item Stack walking uses \emph{value tags} to precisely find GC roots (\wasm{externref} and Wasm GC objects). \item Users can insert \emph{probes} into bytecode locations which call back to instrumentation and implement tracing, debugging, and profiling in an extensible way. \end{itemize}

+The last three points were addressed in \OurJit by 1) using an identical value stack and nearly-identical execution stack layout as \OurInt, 2) emitting (and optimizing) value tag stores in JITed code, and 3) emitting efficient callbacks to user code and intrinsifying key probe kinds.